-The TSF shall not establish an SA if the [selection: IP address, Fully Qualified Domain Name (FQDN), user FQDN, Distinguished Name (DN)] and [selection: no other reference identifier type, [assignment: other supported reference identifier types]] contained in a certificate does not match the expected value(s) for the entity attempting to establish a connection.

-The TOE must support at least one of the following identifier types: IP address, Fully Qualified Domain Name (FQDN), user FQDN, or Distinguished Name (DN).
+- FCS\IPSEC\EXT.1.12 The TSF shall not establish an SA if the [[selection: IP address, Fully Qualified Domain Name (FQDN), user FQDN, Distinguished Name (DN)] and [selection: no other reference identifier type, [assignment: other supported reference identifier types]]] contained in a certificate does not match the expected value(s) for the entity attempting to establish a connection. - Application Note:The TOE must support at least one of the following identifier types: IP address, Fully Qualified Domain Name (FQDN), user FQDN, or Distinguished Name (DN).
 In the future, the TOE will be required to support all of these identifier types.
 The TOE is expected to support as many IP address formats (IPv4 and IPv6) as IP versions supported by the TOE in general.
 The ST author may assign additional supported identifier types in the second selection.

-The TSF shall not establish an SA if the presented identifier does not match the configured reference identifier of the peer.
+FCS\IPSEC\EXT.1.13 The TSF shall not establish an SA if the presented identifier does not match the configured reference identifier of the peer.

-At this time, only the comparison between the presented identifier in the peer's certificate and the peer's reference identifier is mandated by the testing below.
+Application Note:At this time, only the comparison between the presented identifier in the peer's certificate and the peer's reference identifier is mandated by the testing below.
 However, in the future, this requirement will address two aspects of the peer certificate validation: 1) comparison of the peer's ID payload to the peer's certificate which are both presented identifiers, as required by RFC 4945 and 2) verification that the peer identified by the ID payload and the certificate is the peer expected by the TOE (per the reference identifier).
 At that time, the TOE will be required to demonstrate both aspects (i.e. that the TOE enforces that the peer's ID payload matches the peer's certificate which both match configured peer reference identifiers).

 Excluding the DN identifier type (which is necessarily the Subject DN in the peer certificate), the TOE may support the identifier in either the Common Name or Subject Alternative Name (SAN) or both.
 If both are supported, the preferred logic is to compare the reference identifier to a presented SAN, and only if the peer's certificate does not contain a SAN, to fall back to a comparison against the Common Name.
-In the future, the TOE will be required to compare the reference identifier to the presented identifier in the SAN only, ignoring the Common Name.
+In the future, the TOE will be required to compare the reference identifier in the SAN only, ignoring the Common Name.

-The configuration of the peer reference identifier is addressed by FMT_SMF.1.1/VPN.
+The configuration of the peer reference identifier is addressed by FMT\SMF.1.1/VPN.

-The [selection: TOE, TOE platform, VPN Gateway] shall be able to ensure by default that the strength of the symmetric algorithm (in terms of the number of bits in the key) negotiated to protect the [selection: IKEv1 Phase 1, IKEv2 IKE_SA] connection is greater than or equal to the strength of the symmetric algorithm (in terms of the number of bits in the key) negotiated to protect the [selection: IKEv1 Phase 2, IKEv2 CHILD_SA] connection.
+- FCS\IPSEC\EXT.1.14The [selection: TSF, VPN Gateway] shall be able to ensure by default that the strength of the symmetric algorithm (in terms of the number of bits in the key) negotiated to protect the [selection: IKEv1 Phase 1, IKEv2 IKE\SA] connection is greater than or equal to the strength of the symmetric algorithm (in terms of the number of bits in the key) negotiated to protect the [selection: IKEv1 Phase 2, IKEv2 CHILD\SA] connection. - Application Note:If this functionality is configurable, the TSF may be configured by a VPN Gateway or by an Administrator of the TOE itself.